 The Comprehensive, Environmental Response, Compensation and Liability Act ("CERCLA"), also known as "Superfund," and comparable state laws and regulations impose liability, without regard to fault or the legality of the original conduct, on certain classes of persons responsible for the release of hazardous substances into the environment.
 Such classes of persons include the current and past owners or operators of sites where a hazardous substance was released, and companies that disposed or arranged for the disposal of hazardous substances at offsite locations, such as landfills.
 CERCLA authorizes the EPA, and in some cases third parties, to take actions in response to threats to the public health or the environment and to seek to recover from the responsible classes of persons the costs they incur.
-Under CERCLA, such persons may be subject to joint and several liability for the costs of cleaning up the hazardous substances that have been released into the environment, for damages to natural resources and for the costs of certain health studies.
-In addition, neighboring landowners and other third parties often file claims for personal injury and property damage allegedly caused by the hazardous substances released into the environment.
+Under CERCLA, such persons may be subject to joint and several liability for the costs of cleaning up the hazardous substances and other third parties often file claims for personal injury and property damage allegedly caused by the hazardous substances released into the environment.

 We currently own or lease properties that have been used by other industries for a number of years.
 Although we typically have used operating and disposal practices that were standard in the industry at the time, wastes may have been disposed of or released on or under the properties owned or leased by us, on or under other locations where such substances have been taken for disposal, or on or under project sites where we perform work.
 In addition, some of the properties may have been operated by third parties or by previous owners whose treatment and disposal or release of wastes was not under our control.
-These properties and the substances disposed or released or released on them may be subject to CERCLA, RCRA and analogous state laws.
+These properties and the substances disposed or released on them may be subject to CERCLA, RCRA and analogous state laws.
 Under such laws, we could be required to remove or remediate previously disposed wastes or property contamination, or to perform remedial activities to prevent future contamination.